I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ne-dxgiddi-dxgi-ddi-mode-scanline-order.md

 ## -remarks
 <p>The values of the DXGI_DDI_MODE_SCANLINE_ORDER enumeration type indicate whether the image that is displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
 The values also indicate which field comes first in the order.</p>

-<p>The values of the DXGI_DDI_MODE_SCANLINE_ORDER enumeration type indicate whether the image that is displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
-The values also indicate which field comes first in the order.</p>

-<p>The values of the DXGI_DDI_MODE_SCANLINE_ORDER enumeration type indicate whether the image that is displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
-The values also indicate which field comes first in the order.</p>

 ## -requirements
 <table>
 <tr>